tub-uas/fcc/README.md

 ![Build](https://github.com/tub-uas/fcc/workflows/build/badge.svg)
 ![Tests](https://github.com/tub-uas/fcc/workflows/tests/badge.svg)

 This repository contains the code running on the Flight Control Computer (FCC).
-It controlls and communicates the rest of the flight system via CAN (Controller Area Network).
+It controls and communicates the rest of the flight system via CAN (Controller Area Network).

 ## General
 TODO